larsch/rpi-mems-sensor/README.md

 The sensor.so file is a binary blob, based on the [bcm2835](http://www.airspayce.com/mikem/bcm2835/), which is GPL licensed.
 So the binary blob is in full GPL violation.

+The original `sensor.so` is compiler for Raspberry V2.0 and does not work with V1.0 boards.
+This requires a compile-time define to be set when compiling the bcm2835 library.
+This can done in `bcm2835.c` or in my Makefile.

 I disassembled the `sensor.so` and reimplemented the function in C, with practially exact result at the assembly level when compiled.
 I compare the